PatrickFreyy/PlanIt/docs/srs.md

 * Warning, if there is no break
 * Allow to add description to the appointment
 * Implement categories

-•	Calender with different views
-•	Appointments
-o	Add/remove
-o	Warning, if there is no break o	Allow to add description to the appointment
-•	Implement categories

 Until June, we want to implement:
-•	Learn planning
+* Learn planning
-o	Input, when exam
+* Exam date input
-o	Input time between learn periods o	Add time, when user want to learn o	Allow manual change o	Has to find free slots to learn o	Breaks between different appointments
+* Time between learn periods input
+* Add time when user want to learn
+* Allow manual changes
+* Find free slots to learn
+* Breaks between different appointements

 ### 3.2 Usability
 #### 3.2.1 Intuitive User Guidance